Web Site ROI – Analytics

-- Where each visitor came from – ie. did they find you via a search engine, a search engine advertisement, a referral from a directory, or did they simply type your web address into their browser?
+- Where each visitor came from – ie. did they find you via a search engine, a search engine advertisement, a referral from Facebook, or did they simply type your web address into their browser?

 - The number of visitors to your website that were “new” – people who have never been to your site before – and the number of returning/repeat visitors.

 Analytics software is incredibly powerful, and it’s essential to the success of any website to have analytics installed and to study the results carefully.